Немно́го о языке́ 6.2 По́сле семина́ра

 When we negate a perfective verb in the past tense (не опозда́ла), we signal that the subject might have engaged in the activity, but did not accomplish its anticipated result, or that the subject did not complete an action that was expected.

-Listen to the following statements from Caitlin.
-Paying close attention to determine whether she did not engage in an activity at all (negation with an imperfective verb) or whether she did not achieve an anticipated result of her activity or didn’t do an expected action (negation of a perfective verb).
-Mouse over your choice to check your answer.
+Listen to the following statements from Caitlin and indicate whether the verbs are negated imperfective or negated perfective.
+Pay close attention to whether Caitlin did not engage in the activity at all (imperfective) or whether she did not achieve the anticipated result of her activity or did not engage in an expected action (perfective).

 You know that the preposition у can go with the genitive to express the notion of “having” in Russian.
 The preposition у can also be used in Russian to express the idea “at someone’s place” / “in someone’s space.”
 So, when Katya and Lena discuss Amanda’s whereabouts they conclude: